userdocs/qbittorrent-nox-static/docs/build-help.md

  Use: -pr    or --patch-repo            Help: -h-pr    or --help-patch-repo
  Use: -qm    or --qbittorrent-master    Help: -h-qm    or --help-qbittorrent-master
  Use: -qt    or --qbittorrent-tag       Help: -h-qt    or --help-qbittorrent-tag
+ Use: -s     or --strip                 Help: -h-s     or --help-strip

  Module specific help - flags are used with the modules listed here.